Abriendo Oportunidades provides vulnerable Mayan girls in Belize, Guatemala, and Mexico with skills and support to improve their lives.

 The program began in a handful of rural communities in Guatemala and has since expanded nationwide, as well as to Belize and Mexico (where the program is called Abriendo Futuros).
 The Council trains professionals from local governments and organizations in program planning, implementation, monitoring, and evaluation to ensure high-quality programs for vulnerable adolescent girls.
 The program has expanded to include tutoring and is now being adapted for girls in urban areas and for boys.
 The program is also working with partners in the Central American Learning Circle to promote and adapt the Abriendo Oportunidades model for other vulnerable girl populations in Costa Rica, El Salvador, Haiti, Honduras, and Nicaragua.

-Since 2004, the program has reached 8,000 girls in 100 communities and built a network of 100 young indigenous mentors.
+Since 2004, the program has reached thousands of girls in hundreds of communities and built a network of young indigenous mentors.
 Countless others have benefited from the effects of the program in their communities.

 A 2007 program evaluation showed that:

 - 100% of Abriendo girl leaders had completed the sixth grade, compared with 82% nationally.